-- The circuitry of the MRTD's chip (the integrated circuit, IC), - The IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software, - The IC Embedded Software (operating system), - The GMF application, - The eTravel v2.4 EAC-BAC application on MULTOS 4.5.2 Embedded Software - The associated guidance documentation.
+- the circuitry of the MRTD's chip (the integrated circuit, IC), - the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software, - the IC Embedded Software (operating system), - the eTravel 2.5.A application on MultiApp V5.0.A JCS Open Platform. - The GDP Applet - the associated guidance documentation. - A cryptographic library developed by Thales (the cryptographic library proposed by the chip supplier is not used)